COVID-19 Permit Restrictions

 - Permittee is responsible for site clean up and removal of all trail markings and/or litter immediately after the practice.

-- Permittee shall comply with all federal, state, local, and District laws, regulations, and Ordinances.
+- Permittee shall comply with all federal, state and local laws as well as Midpen regulations and ordinances.